 It is an intricate book of folklore -a new Book of Genesis that runs parallel to the story of Cain and Abel.
 It tells the story of early family patriarchs, and their powerful decisions which yield fruit, either bitter or sweet, extending well beyond their own lifetimes for their children to ‘bear their iniquities’.
 The two families we encounter are the Trasks and the Hamiltons.

 First the Hamiltons: a warm-hearted Irish family with nine children.
-Father, Sam Hamilton, is a fruitless inventor, incapable of financial success during his lifetime, living off a dry and barren piece of land in the Salinas Valley.
+Their father, Sam Hamilton, is a fruitless inventor, incapable of financial success during his lifetime, and living off a dry and barren piece of land in the Salinas Valley.
 Sam Hamilton is wise and caring, a well-read farmer and a friendly person.
 He is a good and virtuous man, with a stern and devout wife, Liza.
 The Hamiltons grow interested in a new family that has bought a nearby property, the Trasks.